 The total cost to the UK economy of CFS in 2014/15 was at least £3.3 billion

-In this article I want to cover some of the underlying causes of this syndrome.
+In this article I want to cover some of the underlying causes of this condition.

 In analogy with “the atopic march” in allergic diseases, we suggest “a dysbiotic march” in IBS; initiated by extensive use of antibiotics during childhood, often before school age.
-Various abdominal complaints including IBS may develop soon thereafter, while systemic symptom like CFS, fibromyalgia and ME may appear years late
+Various abdominal complaints including IBS may develop soon thereafter, while systemic symptom like CFS and fibromyalgia may appear years later.

 Dysbiosis (imbalances in our gut bacteria) have been associated with CFS.
 This may contribute to low grade inflammation which has been associated with CFS.
 Previous causes of antibiotics, other medications such as PPI’s, a poor diet (high in sugar in low in vegetables and phytonutrients), chronic stress can call contribute to imbalances in our gut bacteria.